kieron-dev/station/README.md

 ## Provisioning the VM

-From the root of this repository execute the following commands
+First you'll need to install the `vagrant-vbguest` plugin, which takes care of installing and upgrading the VirtualBox guest additions on the VM:

 ```
 vagrant plugin install vagrant-vbguest
 ```

 If the above command takes too long and fails with an error like this one: `timed out (https://gems.hashicorp.com/specs.4.8.gz)` you probably need to turn ipv6 off by running `networksetup -setv6off Wi-Fi` and try again.
-To turn it back on you run `networksetup -setv6automatic Wi-Fi`
+To turn it back on you run `networksetup -setv6automatic Wi-Fi`.

-Make sure your github ssh key is loaded.
-Even if you are using a key from your `~/.ssh` dir you still need to load it into the ssh agent:
+Make sure your GitHub SSH key is loaded.
+Even if you are using a key from your `~/.ssh` dir you still need to load it into the SSH agent:

 ```
 ssh-add ~/.ssh/id_rsa